-As you probably already know, Henry David Thoreau has always been an inspiring role model for those of us seeking to simplify our lives.
+Henry David Thoreau’s tiny cabin is something that everybody should learn about at some point, especially if you’re into tiny houses because as you probably know, Henry David Thoreau has always been an inspiring role model for those of us seeking to simplify our lives.

-So right now in this post I’m showing you what his tiny cabin was like in case you ever wondered.
-In addition, I’d also like to share some of my favorite quotes from Thoreau that might be inspiring to you.
+Here you’ll see what his tiny cabin was like in case you ever wondered.
+In addition, I’d also like to share some of my favorite quotes from Thoreau.
+Who knows, they might even inspire you to simplify something in your life today.

-His house was 10′ by 15′ with 8′ high ceilings.
+The tiny house was 10′ by 15′ with 8′ high ceilings.
 Below you’ll get to see how simply Thoreau lived during his time at Walden Pond.
-Please enjoy, be sure to watch the video below, talk about it all in the comments, and re-share if you’d like to.
-Thank you!
+To explore more amazing tiny homes like this, join our Tiny House Newsletter.
+It’s free.:)

 Henry David Thoreau’s Tiny Cabin in the Woods